 Professional Ethics and Standards in Sport and Exercise Psychology

-For the fourth consecutive year, AASP is partnering with West Virginia University (WVU) to offer a distance-learning course focusing on “Professional Ethics and Standards in Sport and Exercise Psychology”.
-The program, which begins the week of June 15, was specifically developed to examine important ethical and legal issues that sport and exercise psychology professionals often encounter in their work as teachers, researchers and practitioners.
+For the fifth consecutive year, AASP is partnering with West Virginia University (WVU) to offer a distance-learning course focusing on “Professional Ethics and Standards in Sport and Exercise Psychology”.
+The program, which begins the week of June 13, was specifically developed to examine important ethical and legal issues that sport and exercise psychology professionals often encounter in their work as teachers, researchers, and practitioners.
 AASP is also seeking to standardize ethics training for anyone interested in seeking AASP certification.

 Dr. Ed Etzel, Professor in the Department of Sport Sciences at WVU and a Certified Consultant (CC-AASP), will be the featured instructor.
-While the offering will be predominently online, there will be 10 hours of in-person, required instruction held at AASP's 2015 Annual Meeting in Indianapolis, IN (October 13 - 14).
+While the offering will be predominently online, there will be 10 hours of in-person, required instruction held at the conference site just prior to AASP's 2016 Annual Meeting in Phoenix (September 27-28, 2016).
 A final online exam will end the course.
 Tuition for the course is $995.

 - Introduction to ethics

 - Who are you?
 Competence, credentialing and the impaired professional/student

 - Research and teaching

 - The law and the practice of Applied Sport Psychology

 - Psychological assessment and testing